aA-devHub/devhub/README.md

 ![Messaging](https://github.com/aA-devHub/devhub/blob/master/frontend/public/readme/messaging.gif)

 ### Commenting & Notifications
 All projects in Devhub support comments and favorites.
 Projects can be favorited from the homepage or from the project display page, and the number of favorites a project receives affects its ranking when filtered by popularity on the homepage.
-Projects comments can be accessed and submitted from the popout comment drawer on the project display page.
+Project comments can be accessed and submitted from the popout comment drawer on the project display page.

-When any project is favorited or commented on, its owner receives a notification.
-These show up on the bell in the navbar and, when clicked on, will navigate a user to the project in question.
+When any project is favorited or commented on, its owner receives a notification which shows up on the bell in the navbar and navigates the owner to the project in question.

 ![Messaging](https://github.com/aA-devHub/devhub/blob/master/frontend/public/readme/commenting.gif)

-### Search & Tags
+### Search, Tags, & Ordering
+On the homepage, projects can be searched for by title, filtered by the languages used, and ordered by popularity or recency.
+The search bar is located in the nav bar, and the ordering and filtering options are located above the project tiles.
+These options allow recruiters and users to find the projects and developers they're interested in more quickly.

 ![Search](https://github.com/aA-devHub/devhub/blob/master/frontend/public/readme/search.gif)

 ## `Future Features`
+- Tutorial Mode - help onboard new users with a walkthrough of key features
+- Fully featured messaging - messaging support for images, gifs, and file uploads
+- Favorites Page - a page where users can view their favorited projects